 We have a zero tolerance approach to slavery and human trafficking and expect the same high standards from those we work with.

 We consider our firm to be relatively low risk in relation to modern slavery, given the sector in which we operate.
-It is not mandatory for Bates Wells to have this policy as our turnover does not meet the required threshold in excess of £36m, but we have chosen to do so since high ethical standards and integrity are fundamental to our core values.
+It is not mandatory for Bates Wells to publish this statement as our turnover does not meet the required annual threshold of £36m or more.
+We have chosen to do so since high ethical standards and integrity are fundamental to our core values.